Kamogelo12Moremedi/my-first-project/README.md

-# my-first-project
-my first project
+this is my portfolio project on html